25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

   - For example, find a specific IP inside of a log
   - Or count occurrences of "ERROR" in your logs
   - Metric filters can be used to trigger alarms
 - Filters do not retroactively filter data.
-Filters only publish the metric data points for events that happen after the filter was created.
+Filters only publish the metric data points for events that happen after the filter was created
 - `CloudWatch Logs Aganet` (EC2 Instance) --stream--> `CW Logs` --> Metric Filters --> CW Alaram --> SNS

 ## CloudWatch Alarms